eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 This section defines requirements, that applies to the Age Verification App:

-- An Age Verification App SHALL implement the protocols specified in Annex 4.
+- An Age Verification App SHALL implement the protocols specified in Annex A.
 - An Age Verification App made available as a mobile application SHOULD be published on the App Stores for Android and iOS operating systems and MAY be published on other App Stores (e.g. Huawei, Samsung).
 - An Age Verification App is provided as a stand-alone app separate from the European Digital Identity Wallet, its Age Verification App Provider SHOULD strive for equivalence with Level of Assurance "Substantial" pursuant to Commission Implementing Regulation (EU) 2015/1502.
 - An Age Verification App MAY include initialisation functionality that is required for the use of the app.